 How to Apply for South Africa Visa from the UK

 The South Africa eVisa for UK citizens is expected to work in a similar way to other Electronic Travel Authorizations being implemented by countries around the world, such as ESTA for the United States and the ETA for Australia.
-Eligible travelers will be required to complete a simple online application that will only take a few minutes to fill in.
+Eligible travelers will be required to complete a simple online application that only takes a few minutes to fill in.

 The South African Embassy in the UK